nagarajankarthik/machine-learning/docs/source/overview.md

 # Machine Learning Algorithms

 This repository implements some commonly used machine learning algorithms.
-Currently, random forests and neural networks have been implemented.
+Currently, decision trees and random forests have been implemented.

+A neural network module is currently being developed.

 ## Dependencies